cndpost/cppidioms/README.md

                 consumer queue is full.

                 For all these implementations, the memory for the data frames needs to be managed by the user of the classes.
 The consumer queues only the pointers to the data frames.
-A few suggestions are as follows:
+A few memory policy suggestions are as follows:

-                1) for use case in high frequency (1MHz to 100Mhz)and small payload (1KB-50KB) digital signale processing frames, a global circular buffer can be used and the payload data of each frames are deep copied to the queues of each subscribed consumers.
-If consumers cannot catch up with the producer,the frames can be ignored and get overwritten.
+                1) for use case in high frequency (1MHz to 100Mhz) and small payload (1KB-50KB) digital signale processing frames, the producer do not yield for consumers and do not keep track of historical data.
+Every frame data captured by producer from source device are deep copied to the circular buffer of each subscribed consumers.
+If consumers cannot catch up with the producer, those frames simply get overwritten.

-                2) for use case in low frequency (0.1Hz - 1Hz) but large payload (1MB - 50MB) scanner image processing frames, a global circular buffer of full payload can be used and only the pointers to each individual frames are copied to the queues of each subscribed consumers.
-The main() programmer needs to keep track of the references to the global circular buffer so its payload will not get overwritten if it is still referenced by any subscribing consumers.
+                2) for use case in low frequency (0.1Hz - 1Hz) but large payload (1MB - 50MB) scanner image processing frames, a global circular buffer of full payload can be used to keep the full frame data, and the pointers to these individual frames are copied to the queues of each subscribed consumers.
+The main() programmer needs to keep track of the references to the global queue buffer so its payload will not get overwritten if it is still referenced by any subscribing consumers.
+Producer has to yield if no space available in the global circular buffer and the data cannot be overwritten.
+If we want to keep a small in-memory foot print, the global circular buffer can be replaced by a file folder where the producer writes frame data to the file folder and the consumers just read from the file back to memory for processing

                 3) for use case in medium frequency ( 10Hz - 30Hz) and medium payload (100KB - 300KB) video camera and CV frames.
 The scenario would be same as in above case 1).
+The CV application does not matter if one or two frames are lost and it will not affect the recognition of objects or faces.